EasyApache 4 and the ea-php-cli Package

 binaries, the system creates the .ea-php-cli.cache

 symlink to the PHP version that the directory requires.
 This symlink provides a quick way for the system to determine the proper version of PHP and reads as broken by design.
-For example, if the PHP script requires PHP 7.0, then the symlink will point to ea-php70
+For example, if the PHP script requires PHP 8.1, then the symlink will point to ea-php81

 .

 We strongly recommend that you do not delete these symlinks.
-The system creates broken symlinks by design and will recreate any removed symlinks the next time that you run the script.
-You can safely ignore them.
+The system will recreate any broken symlinks you delete the next time that you call one of the ea-php-cli

 Override the default ea-php-cli behavior